 Coarse-textured (i.e sandy) soils, on the other hand, are typically less susceptible to permeability problems and SAR-related issues.
 For those types of soils, the irrigation water's SAR can be slightly higher with no major impact.

-Crops moderately sensitive to SAR and typically handle SAR values of 8-20 include:
+Crops moderately sensitive to SAR (values of 8-20):

-What To Do About Water With High SAR?
+What Can I Do About Water With High SAR?

 While high SAR water can be used for irrigation purposes, soil may require amendments to prevent long-term damage.

 An amendment, such as gypsum, when added to soil or water will increase the calcium concentration in the water.
-Subsequently, this reduces the SAR as the sodium to calcium ratio is also reduced.
+Subsequently, the SAR is reduced as the sodium to calcium ratio is also reduced.

-Alternatively, you can also install a whole-home reverse osmosis system–although it is a pricier option.
-We recommend testing your water first in order to ensure that you make the right choice (and don’t spend money unnecessarily).
-The Tap Score team of chemists and water quality experts are always ready to her.
-Reach out here anytime!
+Alternatively, you can also install a whole-home reverse osmosis system—although it is a pricier option.
+We recommend testing your water first in order to ensure you make the right choice (and don’t spend money unnecessarily).

 Shop our most